-- Second largest contributor up to 15% of the region's annual business events. - Orgranisation or group of individuals that are affiliated by common purpose or interest. - Exist for mutual enrichment or advancement of members. - Average association event is 195 delegates for 3.9 days. - Organise conferences/ meetings, and trade shows.
+- Second largest contributor up to 15% of the region's annual business events. - Orgranisation or group of individuals affiliated by a common interest. - Exist for mutual enrichment or advancement of members. - Average association event is 195 delegates for 3.9 days. - Organise conferences/ meetings, and trade shows.